amcneill97/Post-Install-Configuration/README.md

 - Click **Save Changes**

 > 💡 Help Topics streamline ticket routing and ensure tickets go to the right team with the appropriate urgency.

+Your **osTicket** help system should now be functional, organized, and ready to tackle incoming requests.